microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/teamworkdevice-list.md

 ## Response

 If successful, this method returns a `200 OK` response code and a collection of [teamworkDevice](../resources/teamworkdevice.md) objects in the response body.
-The API supports pagination with a default limit of 20 devices per request.

 ## Examples